BrandevCode/BrandonChanWebsite/about.md

         Hey there!
 My name is Brandon Chan and I am a programmer, web developer, guitarist, snowboarder and various other things.
 I enjoy following the video game scene like new console/game releases, being active by working out or hiking, and playing board games.
         </p>
         <p>
-        I often feel like I keep quiet in converstations.
+        I often feel like I keep quiet in conversations.
 I am hoping that this website helps me open up more so I can express my views and opinions.
         </p>
         <h1 class="header font-nav-title"><span>Experience</span></h1>
         <div class="z-depth-5">